nitram509/ntgrrc/README.md

 Since Netgear does not offer a REST API, this tool uses web scraping techniques to manage configuration and show status of the switch.

-This tool is still very limited in its features and more testers and contributors are very welcome.
+This tool is still very limited in its features and more testers and **contributors are very welcome**.

 ### Supported firmware versions